60-minute Initial Consultation (Sydney) – $440.00 with a partial Medicare rebate of $111.50.

 While I am able to also see patients via telehealth, as of the current Medicare guidelines for telehealth consultations, the patient is only eligible for a rebate for this appointment if they have seen me face-to-face within the past 12 months, with limited exceptions.

-When a patient phones to make an initial appointment he/she receives an explanation of our cancellation policy from my secretary Jay.
-This applies to every appointment- new patient and follow up.
+When a patient phones to make an initial appointment, he/she receives an explanation of our cancellation policy from my secretary.
+This cancellation policy applies to every appointment – initial consultation and follow up.

-This is necessary because large tracts of time are set aside for each appointment- and I prepare for every appointment in advance to ensure maximum benefit to my patients in the allotted time.
+Our cancellation policy is necessary because large tracts of time are set aside for each appointment, and I prepare for every appointment in advance to ensure maximum benefit to my patients in the allotted time.
 Some of my colleagues have gone a step further and actually bill patients in advance, giving them their medicare rebate when (if) they come to the appointment.